Hundred Years' War: Outbreak, the English Channel and Brittany

-On 22 June 1340, Edward and his fleet sailed from England and the next day arrived off the Zwin estuary.
+On 22 June 1340, Edward and his fleet sailed from England and arrived off the Zwin estuary the next day.
 The French fleet assumed a defensive formation off the port of Sluis.
 The English fleet deceived the French into believing they were withdrawing.
 When the wind turned in the late afternoon, the English attacked with the wind and sun behind them.
-The French fleet was almost completely destroyed in what became known as the Battle of Sluys.
+The French fleet was almost destroyed in what became known as the Battle of Sluys.

 England dominated the English Channel for the rest of the war, preventing French invasions.
 At this point, Edward's funds ran out and the war probably would have ended were it not for the death of the Duke of Brittany in 1341 precipitating a succession dispute between the duke's half-brother John of Montfort and Charles of Blois, nephew of Philip VI.

-In 1341, conflict over the succession to the Duchy of Brittany began the War of the Breton Succession, in which Edward backed John of Montfort and Philip backed Charles of Blois.
-Action for the next few years focused around a back-and-forth struggle in Brittany.
+In 1341, this inheritance dispute over the Duchy of Brittany set off the War of the Breton Succession, in which Edward backed John of Montfort and Philip backed Charles of Blois.
+Action for the next few years focused on a back-and-forth struggle in Brittany.
 The city of Vannes in Brittany changed hands several times, while further campaigns in Gascony met with mixed success for both sides.
-The English-backed Montfort finally succeeded in taking the duchy but not until 1364.
+The English-backed Montfort finally took the duchy but not until 1364.